5336808 Poems Read Home Login

 When they started flying he watched

-them with worried look on his face.
+them with a worried look on his face.

-In the picture INIE landed on his perch
+In the picture, INIE landed on his perch

 and started pecking on Henry's feet.